OpenTabular/DeepTabular/docs/homepage.md

 ```

 # 📖 Introduction
-DeepTabular is a Python package that brings the power of advanced deep learning architectures to tabular data, offering a suite of models for regression, classification, and distributional regression tasks.
-Designed with ease of use in mind, DeepTabular models adhere to scikit-learn's `BaseEstimator` interface, making them highly compatible with the familiar scikit-learn ecosystem.
-This means you can fit, predict, and evaluate using DeepTabular models just as you would with any traditional scikit-learn model, but with the added performance and flexibility of deep learning.
+deeptab is a Python package that brings the power of advanced deep learning architectures to tabular data, offering a suite of models for regression, classification, and distributional regression tasks.
+Designed with ease of use in mind, deeptab models adhere to scikit-learn's `BaseEstimator` interface, making them highly compatible with the familiar scikit-learn ecosystem.
+This means you can fit, predict, and evaluate using deeptab models just as you would with any traditional scikit-learn model, but with the added performance and flexibility of deep learning.

 # 🤖 Models